This post contains affiliate links. Thanks for your support!

 You’ll also need to allow your children ample access to the supplies as their age and ability allow.
 Teaching expectations at a young age goes a long way to being able to get more out for your kids.
 Open ended play doesn’t happen when kids don’t have access to the right playthings!

-While some might consider these fairly prescribed given the directions and how things go together, for a kid like J7 who will invent and explore on his own, this is a huge sandbox of fun!
+While some might consider these fairly prescribed given the directions and how things go together, for a kid like our youngest, who will invent and explore on his own, this is a huge sandbox of fun!

 Suggestions to Start: